DNKonanov/ont_plots/README.md

   -s2_dir S2_DIR        path to sample2 multi-fast5 files
   -maxreads MAXREADS    The maximum of observed reads count for each sample.
                         The default value is 8000 -savepath SAVEPATH    An output directory.
-The default value is "Motifes" in the current directory
+The default value is "Motifs" in the current directory
   -mlen MLEN            Motifs length.
 The default (and recommended) value is
                         6